rahulkhari83/data-science-portfolio/README.md

 Welcome to my Data Science portfolio.

-I am a Business Information Systems student in Germany with strong interest in Artificial Intelligence and Data Science.
+I am a Business Information Systems student in Germany with a strong interest in Artificial Intelligence and Data Science.

 This repository contains my practical projects using Python and SQL.